Faculty Associate Program

 You are expected to develop and share at least one instructor support resource that will be posted in the Just-In-Time Resources page of the CFE website and/or shared with the CFE’s audience as needed.

-These resources may include materials you developed to support your workshop or learning experience (e.g., presentation slide deck, Zoom recording of a session, video of a webinar or demonstration, etc.), materials designed and developed in collaboration with your learning community (e.g., conference presentation slide deck, rubric or assessment tool, article, infographic, etc.), and/or materials designed to address another area of your expertise (e.g., how-to guide, recorded instructional video, etc.).
+These resources may include materials you developed to support your workshop or learning experience (e.g., presentation slide deck, Zoom recording of a session, video of a webinar or demonstration, etc.), materials designed and developed in collaboration with your community (e.g., conference presentation slide deck, rubric or assessment tool, article, infographic, etc.), and/or materials designed to address another area of your expertise (e.g., how-to guide, recorded instructional video, etc.).

 During your tenure as a Faculty Associate, you will serve on the CFE Advisory Board to assist with long-term initiative development and strategic planning.
 The Advisory Board meets one to two times per academic year.